catie-aq/blog-vaniila/_i18n/en/_posts/2023-06-27-Question_answering.md

 # Possible improvements
 <p style="text-align:justify;">
-Let's finish by listing some possible improvements to this work.<br>
+To conclude, let's outline some potential enhancements for this work.<br>
-Firstly, it would be interesting to vary the number of unanswered questions.
+Firstly, it would be valuable to vary the number of unanswered questions.
 In order to simplify the process, we have doubled the number of questions in our unanswered data creation process.
-We suspect that this has an impact on performance, as we can see that the F1 score for unanswered data is at least 10 points higher than that for answered questions.
+This might be impacting the performance, as we can see that the F1 score for unanswered data is at least 10 points higher than that for answered questions.
 In order to balance these two F1 scores, we might consider reducing the number of unanswered questions.
 The SQuAD 2.0 dataset uses a 66% (answered)/33% (unanswered) split, as opposed to our 50%/50% split.<br>
 Secondly, we need to balance the different types of questions (who? what? where? why? how? when? etc.).
-The aim is to have a model that performs well regardless of the type of questions used.
-At present, the distribution is as follows: <br>
+The objective is to create a model that performs well regardless of the type of questions used.
+At present, the distribution is as follows:<br>
 </p>

 <table>